Powell: Fed on track to slow aid for economy later this year

-WASHINGTON (AP) — The Federal Reserve will start dialing back its ultra-low-rate policies this year as long as hiring continues to improve, Chair Jerome Powell said Friday, signaling the beginning of the end of the Fed’s extraordinary response to the pandemic recession.
+WASHINGTON — The Federal Reserve will start dialing back its ultra-low interest rate policies this year as long as hiring continues to improve, Chair Jerome Powell said Friday, signaling the beginning of the end of the Fed’s extraordinary response to the pandemic recession.

 But Powell said inflation has risen enough to meet its test of “substantial further progress” toward the Fed's goal of 2% annual inflation over time, which was necessary to begin tapering.
 There has also been “clear progress,” he said, toward the Fed's goal of maximum employment.